 Some signs of diabetes include being thirty, tired, hungry, unexplained weight loss, slow healing cuts and sores, and dry itchy skin.
 Some people also experience a loss of feeling in their feet or a tingling.
 If you're suffering from a number of these conditions then you might want to get checked out.
 There are also people who have been diagnosed who noticed none of these things beforehand.

 If you are diagnosed with diabetes, then you should know that this is a manageable condition.
 You don't need to get a personal chef to cook all of your meals.
 You will just need to watch more closely what you're eating and make sure that you always have your insulin should you need it.
 Some people choose to drastically change their diet while others will just take the time to find out what their favorite restaurant is putting in their food and plan accordingly.

-If you enjoyed our article about diabetes, you may also be interested in reading this article regarding having your furnace and air conditioning repaired by Extreme Air, and how measures are being taken to protect your health from impure air.
+If you enjoyed our article about diabetes, you may also be interested in reading this article regarding a wastewater fine screen (like those from Cleantek Solutions), and how they are being used to purify water sources.